moderngl/moderngl/docs/reference/buffer.rst

     :param int size: The size in bytes.
 Value ``-1`` means all.
     :param int offset: The read offset in bytes.
     :param int write_offset: The write offset in bytes.
+    :param bool gil: Whether to hold the GIL while waiting for the data.

 .. py:method:: Buffer.clear(size: int = -1, *, offset: int = 0, chunk: Any = None) -> None: